 The minimum passing grade for all graduate nursing courses is a "B".
 Each student in the Graduate Program in Nursing must achieve a grade of "B" or better in all courses, clinical and/or didactic, in order to advance in the program.
 Students may repeat a course one time.
 The course must be repeated the next time it is offered.
 Graduate students must maintain a "B" (3.0) overall grade point average (GPA).
 Any student whose overall GPA falls below a "B" average during any semester will be placed on probation for the next nine (9) semester hours of course work.
-(Please refer to sections on Grading System and Probation).

-Continuation in the Major Following Interruption for Non-Academic Reasons to non-academic reasons (health, pregnancy, family emergencies, financial, etc.) may be eligible to return to the school of nursing the following semester.
-The student will need to meet with the Coordinator of Academic Success to develop a degree plan for continuation in the major.
+Continuation in the Major Following Interruption for Non-Academic Reasons

+Former students in good standing who take 1-3 semesters off due to non-academic reasons (health, pregnancy, family emergencies, financial, etc.) may be eligible to return to the school of nursing the following semester.
+The student will need to meet with the Coordinator of Academic Success and the Program Coordinator to develop a degree plan for continuation in the major.